+Why do kids lie?
 Nearly all children lie at some point – it’s a natural, if seemingly unfortunate, part of growing up.
 Here are a few pointers on what to do when your children lie so they learn that lying isn’t good.

-“Mom, I’m ready for school, can I watch some TV?” my daughter requests.
+“Mom, I’m ready for school, can I watch some TV?” my daughter asks.

 I come back with my daily response to this question: “Have you brushed your teeth and hair?”